-Now that 2015 is underway, it’s imperative to consider a mobile strategy framework for a prosperous year and beyond.
-We will be discussing some key points to consider as you plan your strategy for the year, and how they can help you usher in a successful future.
-These topics include visual development environments , Bimodal IT, cloud-based mobile development and the HTML5 vs. native debate.
+Now that 2015 is underway, it’s time to consider a mobile strategy framework for a prosperous year.
+We will be discussing some key points to consider as you plan your strategy for a successful future.

 In this (post)HTML5 series, we go beyond buzzwords and get practical insights from experts about what has actually worked for them.